philterd/phinder-pii-elasticsearch-plugin/README.md

 To install the plugin:

 ```
-/usr/share/opensearch/bin/opensearch-plugin install --batch file:/path/to/phinder-1.0.0-SNAPSHOT.zip
+/usr/share/elasticsearch/bin/elasticsearch-plugin install --batch file:/path/to/phinder-1.0.0-SNAPSHOT.zip
 ```

 ## Using Docker

-To quickly run OpenSearch and the plugin for development or testing:
+To quickly run Elasticsearch and the plugin for development or testing:

 ```
 docker compose build